facebook/react-native-website/docs/direct-manipulation.md

 ### measureLayout(relativeToNativeComponentRef, onSuccess, onFail)

-Like `measure()`, but measures the view relative to an ancestor, specified with `relativeToNativeComponentRef` refrence.
+Like `measure()`, but measures the view relative to an ancestor, specified with `relativeToNativeComponentRef` reference.
 This means that the returned coordinates are relative to the origin `x`, `y` of the ancestor view.

 > Note: This method can also be called with a `relativeToNativeNode` handler (instead of reference), but this variant is deprecated.